Julian-Ewald/ff15/README.md

 # ff15
-is a easy to use analytics tool for League of Legends.
+is a easy to use analysis tool for League of Legends.

 **Summoner search screen:**